TeamDev-IP/JxBrowser-Gradle-Plugin/README.md

     // Detects the current platform and adds the corresponding Chromium binaries. implementation(jxbrowser.currentPlatform())

+    // Adds dependencies with binaries for all supported platforms. implementation(jxbrowser.crossPlatform())

     // Adds a dependency to specific Chromium binaries. implementation(jxbrowser.mac())